Epicalable/ComDash/README.md

 ```
 ComDash Updates In This Commit:-
 Update Highlights:-
-1. A sleeker and a minimalistic UI for a better UX.
-   1a.
-Addded Translucent glass effects on cards for better asthetics.
-   1b.
-New Internet notifier to inform you about your connectivity.
+1. Now your tasks will be remembered on your browser's local storage even if
+   you leave the page and return back.
+So now you would not have to type your
+   tasks again if you leave.
+2. New TaskBar!!!
+(Currently the logos are not finalised.)
+   2a.
+Access the Settings page to easily edit API Keys and your locations for
+       ComDash to retreive data.
-2. Some backend code improvemets.
+3. Some backend code improvemets.
-3. New stock pictures and updated Readme.md

 Note to stakeholders:
 We are currently taking a brake from almost doing commits daily but do not
 worry as we have decided to add a whole set of new features first and then push
 out the commit for you to test them out.
-Also now we will be able to take our time and develop other Epicalable projects.
+Also now we will be able to take our time and develop other Epicalable projects

 Code Checks Manifest:-
 All Checks Status: ✅